Do you remember some of the fun crafts you did as a kid? I do. I’ve always loved craft projects.

 Cut small pieces of ribbon and tie them in each hole.
 We used curly ribbon from our gift wrapping supplies and found it worked really well.

-Now it’s time to play.
+Now it’s time to play with your paper plate tambourine.

-Or you can hide behind it.
+Or, hide behind it.

 It also works quite well if you hold it under your chin and beat it like a drum!